-- Government-wide financial statements: The District's Statement of Net Position includes both non-current assets and non-current liabilities of the District, which were previously recorded in the general fixed assets account group and the general long-term debt account group.
+- Government-wide financial statements: The District's Statement of Net Position includes both non-current assets and non-current liabilities of the District.
 In addition, the government-wide Statement of Activities column reflects depreciation expense on the District's capital assets, including infrastructure.
 The government-wide focus is more on the sustainability of the District as an entity and the change in aggregate financial position resulting from financial activities of the fiscal period.
 The focus of the fund financial statements is on the individual funds of the governmental categories.
 Each presentation provides valuable information that can be analyzed and compared to enhance the usefulness of the information. - Fund Financial Statements: Fund based financial statement columns are provided for governmental funds.
 GASB Statement No. 34 sets forth minimum criteria (percentage of assets, liabilities, revenues or expenditures of either fund category) for the determination of major funds.
 All of the District's funds are reported as major funds.